ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ### 2.2 Steering

-We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behavior of real-world vehicles.
+We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behaviour of real-world vehicles.
 Unlike simpler systems, Ackermann steering has the advantage of smoother turns by moving each wheel at different angles in a turn, reducing the slippage of the tires and improving turn accuracy.

 The fundamental principle of Ackermann geometry involves positioning the steering linkage so that a line drawn through both front wheels intersects the rear axle of the robot.